Tyler Walker (racing driver): Recovery and relapse (2007–2012)

 Following his abrupt suspension from NASCAR, Walker spent the next several months out of racing.
 He returned to competition in the USAC Series at the famed Copper World Classic at Phoenix International Raceway, finishing eighteenth in the final overall running order.
-He attempted several races in 2008 in the World of Outlaws Series in the #24T entry, but failed to qualify for many of them, and only getting one top-ten finish, a ninth-place finish, at Manzanita Speedway.
+He attempted several races in 2008 in the World of Outlaws Series in the No. 24T entry, but failed to qualify for many of them, and only getting one top-ten finish, a ninth-place finish, at Manzanita Speedway.
 Walker did achieve victory in a heat race in the Mini Gold Cup at the Silver Dollar Speedway.
 He also ran a USAC race for RFMS at Terre Haute Action Track and finished 19th.
-Walker made limited appearances in the USAC Silver Crown series in 2009 with the #23 Vance Racing team.
+Walker made limited appearances in the USAC Silver Crown series in 2009 with the No. 23 Vance Racing team.
 His ultimate result was a fifth that came on July 23 at Indianapolis Raceway Park.

-Walker was contracted to drive the historic Mike Heffner owned #27 entry in Pennsylvania to start the 2010 season in various sprint car series.
-After decent finishes, he left the Heffner car, and was hired by Keen Motorsports to race the 17 Peterbilt sponsored car in 2011, primarily concentrating in 410 Sprints.
+Walker was contracted to drive the historic Mike Heffner owned No. 27 entry in Pennsylvania to start the 2010 season in various sprint car series.
+After decent finishes, he left the Heffner car, and was hired by Keen Motorsports to race the No. 17 Peterbilt sponsored car in 2011, primarily concentrating in 410 Sprints.
 By switching rides, Walker traveled out of Pennsylvania to follow the World of Outlaws on occasion.
 Walker was victorious in two 410 Sprint events at Port Royal Speedway and Grandview Speedway.
 On July 16, 2011, Walker won the famed Kings Royal race in the World of Outlaws at Eldora Speedway (owned by Tony Stewart) in Rossburg, Ohio, taking home $50,000 for the win.
 Walker left the Keen team in August 2011 while competing at the Knoxville Nationals in Knoxville, Iowa.
 It is reported that he left the Nationals and the team due to an inner ear issue which was causing him to experience vertigo and he felt that he was unsafe to drive a race car.
 He went back to California to recover but never did rejoin the Keen Motorsports Team.
 The Keen Motorsports Team had since hired driver Brian Leppo of Pennsylvania.